Fish and Aquatic Life

 Flowing in a general westerly direction, this clear, hard water stream joins the North Fork south of Romance.
 That portion of the stream above the junction of Coe Hollow Creek and heading in Section 11 is sometimes known as South Bottom Creek.
 From Purdy upstream, the river is Class III brown trout watero The remainder of the South Fork is considered smallmouth bass water.
 Other fish species include sauger, white crappie, black bullhead, carp, and several minnow and other forage species.
 During the winter aerial groundwater survey, open water was observed from Purdy upstream to the junction of

 Hornby Creek, and scattered open water areas from there upstream along the South Fork.
 Sand is the dominant bottom type, with some rubble and gravel along with small amounts of silt, boulder, clay, and detritus.
 Several road crossings provide access.
 Wildlife includes beaver, muskrat, and nesting mallards. teal, and wood ducks.
 Migrant diving and dabbler ducks also use the river.

 From: Klick, Thomas A. and Threinen, C.W.
 1973.
 Lake and Stream Classification Project.
 Surface Water Resources of Vernon County, Wisconsin Department of Natural Resources, Madison, WI.

 Author Surface Water Inventory Of Wisconsin

-The South Fork of the Bad Axe River was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+The South Fork of the Bad Axe River was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek